andreastallvik/BIOTBT3900/README.md

-# BIOTBT3900
+# MSc project
 Master project in systems biology on the topic of metabolic modelling of microbial communities.
-By Andrea Stallvik, completed in 2024.
+By Andrea Stallvik, completed in 2024 at NTNU.

 The project consists of three main setions: